Victorian Railways S class: History

-The S class spent its entire revenue service life on the main North East line, its axle load too high for regular service on any other VR lines.
-Although Annual Reports show the VR planned to upgrade the main Western line and build further S class locomotives to haul The Overland services between Ararat and Serviceton, exigencies imposed by the Great Depression and World War II meant the planned upgrade of this service never eventuated.
+The S class spent its entire revenue service life on the main North East line because its axle load was too high for regular service on any other Victorian Railways line.
+Although Annual Reports show the railways planned to upgrade the main Western line and build further S class locomotives to haul The Overland services between Ararat and Serviceton, exigencies imposed by the Great Depression and World War II meant the planned upgrade of that service never eventuated.

-Although a numerically small class limited to a single line, the S class was highly utilised.
-By November 1929, the three locomotives then in service were reported as doing work would have taxed the capacity of five A2 class locomotives, yet their £53,000 ($106,000) capital cost was £2,000 ($4,000) cheaper than the five A2s and they were further saving an estimated £3,000 ($6,000) per year in comparative operating costs.
-By 1936 they were averaging 56200 mi per year with S303 having set a record annual mileage for Victorian Railways locomotives, travelling 79455 mi in one year.
-They were also noted for running 82000 mi between major overhauls, compared to an average 65000 mi for other locomotive classes in the Victorian Railways fleet.
-By the time of their withdrawal from service all had travelled well in excess of a million miles, with S302 the most travelled at 1446468 mi over its 25-year, 2 month service life, averaging 4,773 miles (7,679 km) per month.
+Although a numerically small class, limited to a single line, the S class was utilised extensively.
+By November 1929, the three locomotives then in service were reported to be doing work that would have taxed the capacity of five A2 class locomotives, yet their £53,000 ($106,000) capital cost was £2,000 ($4,000) cheaper than the five A2s, and they were further saving an estimated £3,000 ($6,000) per year in comparative operating costs.
+By 1936, they were averaging 56200 mi per year, with S303 having set a record annual mileage for Victorian Railways locomotives, travelling 79455 mi in one year.
+They were also noted for running 82000 mi between major overhauls, compared to an average 65000 mi for other locomotive classes in the VR fleet.
+By the time of their withdrawal from service, all had travelled well in excess of a million miles, with S302 the most travelled at 1446468 mi over its 25-year, 2 month service life, averaging 4,773 miles (7,679 km) per month.
 S303 travelled 1434664 mi in its service life of just 23 years, 6 months, averaging over 5087 mi per month.

 Regular service: 1928–1937

 On 19 March 1928, S300 hauled its first revenue passenger service between Seymour and Melbourne.
-After ten weeks of trials, it was regularly rostered on the key North East line Sydney Limited and Albury Express services, hauling trains comprising up to ten E type carriages plus luggage van unassisted over the 1 in 50 gradients that carried the line from 30 to 1145 ft above sea level in its first 33+1/4 mi.
+After ten weeks of trials, it was regularly rostered on the key North East line Sydney Limited and Albury Express services unassisted, hauling trains comprising up to ten E type carriages plus luggage van over the 1 in 50 gradients that carried the line from 30 to 1145 ft above sea level in its first 33+1/4 mi.

 The new locomotive attracted considerable public interest, with details of its construction and trial running reported in the press.
-On 29 April 1928, S300 went on public display at Flinders Street station in conjunction with fundraising efforts for the building of the Shrine of Remembrance.
+On 29 April 1928, S300 went on public display at Flinders Street station in conjunction with fund-raising efforts for the building of the Shrine of Remembrance.
 It was inspected by around 3,000 people.